morimoriysmoon/sish/READMEMORE.md

 	ln -s /etc/letsencrypt/live/<your domain>/fullchain.pem deploy/ssl/<your domain>.crt\
 	ln -s /etc/letsencrypt/live/<your domain>/privkey.pem deploy/ssl/<your domain>.key

-"/etc/letsencrypt/" is a directory of the mounted volume of the container, not a directory on Ubuntu.
+"/etc/letsencrypt/" is a directory on mounted volume of the container, not a directory on Ubuntu.

 ## Firewall (with iptables)
 TCP 80,443 ports should be allowed.